1. 1830-60: The impressionists are born and come to Paris

 1865: Manet submits Olympia to the Salon.
 It is, surprisingly, accepted by the jury.
 We say 'surprisingly' because Olympia is a painting of a naked, reclining prostitute looking brazenly at the viewer.

 Monet has better luck: his two seascapes receive positive reviews and Manet was irked because he thought that Monet was trading off his name.

 3. 1865-71: Mixed results at the Salon and War

-1866: Monet's work, Woman in the Green Dress, is accepted by the jury and receives positive reviews.
+1866: Monet's work, Woman in the Green Dress, is accepted by the Salon's jury and receives positive reviews.
 Manet, still reeling from the previous year's criticisms, does not submit.

 1867: Monet's work, Women in the Garden (pictured), is rejected by the Salon's jury.
 Monet first floats the idea of the impressionists exhibiting together, but the plan is taken no further due to a lack of funds.

 Manet's submissions are also rejected.
-He erects a pavilion and holds his own solo exhibition to coincide with the World Exhibition being held in Paris that year, at a cost of 17,000 francs (advanced by Manet's mother out of his inheritance); but few people come and the project does little to burnish Manet's reputation.
+He erects a pavilion and holds his own solo exhibition to coincide with the World Exhibition being held in Paris that year, at a cost of 17,000 francs (advanced by Manet's mother out of his inheritance); but few people come and the project does little to enhance Manet's reputation.

 1869: Monet's two submissions, The Magpie (one of Monet's best snowscapes now found in the Musee d'Orsay) and a seascape called Fishing Boats at Sea, are rejected by the Salon's jury.